FlyingFathead/whisper-transcriber-telegram-bot/README.md

 - Processes YouTube URLs sent by users.
 - Downloads audio from YouTube videos using `yt-dlp`.
-- Transcribes audio using OpenAI's Whisper model.
+- Transcribes audio using OpenAI's Whisper model
+- (Uses a local model from the `openai-whisper` package)
 - Returns transcription in text, SRT, and VTT formats.
 - Handles concurrent transcription requests gracefully.